A Complete Cheat Sheet for Clinical Documentation

 Avoid general information and statements

 Each clinical document needs to be specific to the patient, and any general statements can easily be misconstrued.
-For example, simply stating that the patient called is inadequate, and you need to specify whether the patient needs a return call or if they have a concern or query.
+For example, simply stating that the patient called is inadequate is confusing.
+You need to specify whether the patient needs a return call or has a concern or query.

 Accommodate your busy times

-Even in your busiest time of day, you need to be aware of critical codes and transfers, changes of shifts, and different medication and physician orders.
+Even at your busiest time of day, you need to be aware of critical codes and transfers, shift changes, and different medication and physician orders.
 Despite how large your load is, you should not miss these vital details.

 Correct documentation methods